Ubiquiti’s new UniFi AirWire (U-AirWire) is both exciting and disappointing.

 The AirWire has two operating modes, Standard and Enhanced.

 The former, which is the default, is simple: once the adapter is connected to a computer’s USB-C port and powered on, it’ll be recognized by the network’s UniFi Cloud Gateway, just like any other UniFi device.
-Now you can “adopt” in with a single tap (in the UniFi mobile app) or by clicking (in the gateway’s web-based user interface).
+Now you can “adopt” it into the system with a single tap (via the UniFi mobile app) or a mouse click (via the gateway’s web-based user interface).

 And that’s it!
-It’ll automatically connect to an existing UniFi access point (standalone or integrated within a gateway) on the 5GHz or 6GHz band, allowing its host computer to join the network.
+It’ll automatically connect to an existing UniFi access point (standalone or integrated within a gateway) on the 5GHz band, 6GHz band, or both (via STR MLO when applicable), allowing its host computer to join the network.

 There are a couple of things to note about this Standard mode, however:

-- The AirWire doesn’t support MLO and only uses up to 160MHz channel width on the 6GHz (and not the high-bandwidth 320MHz of Wi-Fi 7) for uplink.
+- The AirWire uses channel width up to only 160MHz on the 6GHz (and not the high-bandwidth 320MHz of Wi-Fi 7) for uplink.
+As a result, it will not connect at the fastest possible Wi-Fi 7 speed.

 - Its USB-C connection is limited to 2.5Gbps.

-In my experience, for the AirWire to work in enhanced mode, a few conditions must be met.
+In my experience, for the AirWire to work in the Enhanced mode, a few conditions must be met.

 The first is that I needed to use a separate 20W (or higher) USB PD power adapter to power it via the AUX port.
-That allows the adapter to use its main USB-C port solely for data, so it can offer the 5Gbps maximum speed.
+That allows the adapter to use its main USB-C port solely for data while still getting enough power to deliver the 5Gbps maximum speed.

-The second thing to note is that while the AirWire is plug-and-play as a USB network adapter, it requires the latest software driver to operate at 5Gbps.
+The second thing to note is that you may need to upgrade the software driver before it can connect at 5Gbps.

-Finally, for the AirWire’s uplink to connect using STR MLO, this feature must be available and enabled on the network’s UniFi Cloud Gateway.
+Finally, for the AirWire’s uplink to connect using STR MLO, this feature must be available to the parent UniFi access point and enabled on the network’s UniFi Cloud Gateway.
 If not, the adapter will connect to either the 6GHz or 5GHz band, but not both simultaneously.

-The point here is that the desirable enhanced mode of the AirWire renders it impractical.
-The fact that you have to use a separate power adapter alone defeats its plug-and-play notion and will clutter your workspace.
+The point here is that the desirable Enhanced mode renders the AirWire impractical.
+The fact that you have to use a separate power adapter defeats its plug-and-play notion, will clutter your workspace, and means it’s simply not suitable for use with a laptop, even if you don’t mind its bulkiness.

 Ubiquiti AirWire: Excellent performance for a USB adapter

-Two things to keep in mind about the AirWire’s current performance:
+Two things to keep in mind about the AirWire’s performance:

 - As a USB adapter, the AirWire’s performance is limited by the USB connection to the host computer.
-As a result, it can’t be compared to an internal Wi-Fi 7 adapter, such as the Intel BE200, because a USB has significant overhead compared to PCIe.
+As a result, it can’t be compared to an internal Wi-Fi 7 adapter, such as the Intel BE200, because USB has significantly more overhead than PCIe.

-- The AirWire doesn’t allow manual band selection or customization.
-It’ll automatically connect to the 5GHz or 6GHz band, or to an STR MLO link if available.
+- The AirWire doesn’t allow manual band/SSID selection or customization.
+It’ll automatically connect to the 5GHz or 6GHz band, or to an STR MLO link if available, and you have no say in that.
+In other words, its connection to the UniFi access point is not accessible to users.

-With the above caveats, I tested the AirWire for about 10 days for this review and was happy with its performance and functionality.
-Thanks to the swivelable antenna, the adapter demonstrated excellent uplink range, delivering impressive performance over extended distances.
+Overall, I tested and used the AirWire for almost two weeks with various UniFi access points, and while it didn’t blow me away in sustained speed, I was happy with its performance and functionality.
+Thanks to the flexible antenna, the adapter demonstrated excellent uplink range, delivering impressive performance over extended distances.

 Other than that, the AirWire was completely silent during my trial—it seems to have no internal fan.
 Additionally, it remained quite cool.
 It became warm to the touch but never hot enough to cause concerns